James Cromwell: Career

 In 2015, Cromwell executive produced the documentary Imminent Threat which tackles the War on Terror's impact on civil liberties.
 In 2016, Cromwell starred in HBO's series The Young Pope alongside Jude Law and Diane Keaton.
 In 2018, he appeared in HBO's Succession, and Starz's Counterpart.
 In 2020, Cromwell starred in the Australian comedy-drama film Never Too Late, and in the historical drama film Emperor.
 Cromwell starred in Operation Buffalo, an Australian television comedy-drama series about the atomic bomb tests in outback Australia, which screened on ABC from 31 May 2020.
 He is currently featured in the HBO Max show Julia, as Julia Child's father, John McWilliams.
 In 2021, Cromwell executive produced the psychedelic comedy Mondo Hollywoodland, directed by Janek Ambros, who also directed Imminent Threat.

 Activism

 Cromwell has long been an advocate of progressive causes, particularly regarding animal rights.
 He became a vegetarian in 1974 after seeing a stockyard in Texas and experiencing the "smell, terror and anxiety".
 He became vegan while playing the character of Farmer Hoggett in the 1995 film Babe.
 He frequently speaks out on issues regarding animal cruelty for PETA, largely on the treatment of pigs.
-In 2017, he was arrested during a PETA protest against SeaWorld's treatment of orca whales, at which he spoke about marine mammals' suffering and premature deaths.
 Cromwell served as the narrator of the short film Farm to Fridge, a documentary produced by Mercy for Animals.